myzhan/boomer/README.md

 ### Zeromq support

-Boomer use [gomq](https://github.com/zeromq/gomq) by default, which is a pure Go implementation of the ZeroMQ.
+Boomer use forked gomq by default, which is a pure Go implementation of the ZeroMQ.

 Becase of the instability of gomq, you can switch to [goczmq](https://github.com/zeromq/goczmq).